vegaprotocol/specs/protocol/0051-PROD-product.md

 - `product.<data_source>(data) { ... }` defines a function to executed when data is received from the `<data_source>` by Vega.
 The `<data_source>` must be one of the product parameters that defines a data source used by the product, and `data` will contain the received data.
 - `settle(ASSET, amount)` means that a long position of size +1 will receive `amount` of `ASSET` (and a short position, size = -1) will similarly lose the same amount. `ASSET` must be one of the *settlement assets* defined on the product.
 - `setMarkPrice(value)` means that the market's mark price is updated to `value`.
-This _always_ implies that after the event is processed positions will be marked to market, using the [mark to market settlement](./0003-mark-to-market-settlement.md) logic.
+This _always_ implies that after the event is processed positions will be marked to market, using the [mark to market settlement](../protocol/0003-MTMK-mark_to_market_settlement.md) logic.
 - `setMarketStatus(XXXX)` means that the market status is changed.
-Currently the only valid status changes are to `SUSPENDED`, `TRADING_TERMINATED`, and `SETTLED` (see [./0043-market-lifecycle.md] for details of the statuses and their meaning).
+Currently the only valid status changes are to `SUSPENDED`, `TRADING_TERMINATED`, and `SETTLED` (see [Market Lifecycle spec](./0043-MKTL-market_lifecycle.md) for details of the statuses and their meaning).
 If a market is set to `SUSPENDED` this way, it can *only* exit this state via a governance vote to return it to normal trading or close it.

 Generally the function might use conditional logic to apply tests to the data/market state and then if certain conditions are matched do one or both of emitting settlement cashflows and changing market status.

-See the [built-in Futures spec](./0016-product-builtin-future.md) for an example.
+See the [built-in Futures spec](../protocol/0016-PFUT-product_builtin_future.md) for an example.

 ## APIs